enkidevs/curriculum/General/Data Structures and Algorithms/o-logn-operations-for-heaps.md

 ---
 ## Revision

-The underlying binary tree used to implement a heap is
+For insertion to take O(log n) time, the underlying structure used to implement a heap is a complete

 ???.

+* binary tree
-* complete
+* graph
-* incomplete
+* stack
-* unordered
+* tree